Design & Pitch Challenges in STEM

 Challenge - Negate Noise

 Although noise often provides helpful information about the world, constant exposure to noise pollution can lead to multiple negative health outcomes.
-Active Noise Canceling (ANC) technology alters the shape and amount of sound waves that enter our ears, and it can help mitigate this problem.
-In this Challenge, students will find an innovative way to apply ANC to make the world more accessible.
+Active Noise Canceling (ANC) technology, alters the shape and amount of sound waves that enter our ears, and can help mitigate this problem.
+Audiologist Dr. Antony Joseph challenges students to find an innovative way to apply ANC to make the world more accessible.

 Examples of Key Vocabulary/Concepts:

-Active Noise Canceling, trigonometric functions, frequency, prototype, entrepreneurship
+Active Noise Canceling, trigonometric functions, frequency, prototype, entrepreneurship, and projectile motion.

 Challenge - Routes Reimagined

 When we plan out how to get somewhere, we might consult a navigation app or a map.
 Unfortunately, many navigation apps prioritize the fastest routes, and many maps leave out a community’s hidden gems.
 What if there were a navigation app that let people plan journeys based on criteria that they care about?
-By identifying the needs, interests, and values of the people who will use a navigation app, designers can find creative ways to help people get where they need to go, find joy in their journey, and still arrive on time.
+Guided by Challenge Champion and GIS expert, Alison DeGraff Ollivierre, students will identify the needs, interests, and values of the people who will use a navigation app, and find creative ways to help people get where they need to go.

 Examples of Key Vocabulary/Concepts: